 - Society of Hispanic Professional Engineers/

 Society of Mexican American Engineers and Scientists (SHPE/MAES)

 - Student Alliance of GLBT Engineers (SAGE)

-In addition, the BOLD Center is home to the Student Leadership Council (SLC), an organization with student representatives from the various societies as well as the GoldShirt Program and first year cohort.
+In addition, the BOLD Center is home to the Student Leadership Council (SLC), an organization with student representatives from the various societies, the GoldShirt Program, and academic cohorts.
 The SLC is involved with organizing events and taking on initiatives that bring a broad spectrum of students together.

 Interested in being a member of Engineering Ambassadors?
 Click here to learn more about the organization and how to get involved!